Mold Removal in Grantsville, WV West Virginia 26147

 Simple Signs You May Have a Mold Problem

-1. The smell of mold is quite distinctive.
+1. A sour smell.
 It's a unique smell.
-Even if you don't detect anything, you know that it's there.
+Even if it's impossible to discern anything, you know it's there.

-2. Visual Microbial Growth.
-Dark splotches on the walls, ceiling floors or baseboards.
-Spots on the ceiling may be a sign of a leaky roof or burst pipe or condensation in the ductwork.
-Dark spots or dark brown or black mold that are visible on the walls may be a sign of cracks or burst pipe behind the drywall.
-This may be an ongoing leak, however the damage is likely to become worse.
+2. Visible Microbial Growth.
+Dark splotches on the ceilings, walls flooring, or baseboards.
+Splotches in the ceiling may suggest a leaky roof or burst pipe or condensation in the ductwork.
+Dark patches or brown or black mold that are visible on the walls may be a sign of cracks or burst pipe behind the wall.
+This may be an ongoing leak, however the damage is likely to get worse.

-3. Soft Moist Spots on the floors, walls or Ceiling.
-This could indicate that there is microbial growth may be present.
-Mold may not be visible right now but it may be hiding behind the drywall or on the supportive studs, under flooring or in the attic of your home.
+3. soft moist spots on the floors, walls or Ceiling.
+This may suggest that the microbial growth is present.
+Mold may have not been visible right now, but it could be behind the drywall, on the supportive studs, under flooring, or in the ceiling of your home.

 • Children